 Go to content

-By using information exchange participants provide each other information about a certain topic.
-This can take place in the beginning of a discussion, a workshop or a project as card inquiry, with several flipcharts, and other written formats or as an open discussion.
-Everybody creates this way the best common knowledge base.
+By using information exchange, participants provide each other information about a particular topic.
+At the beginning of a discussion, this interchange can occur, a workshop or a project as card inquiry, several flipcharts, and other written formats or an open forum.
+Everybody creates this way the best collective knowledge base.
 It is crucial to group the information into the following areas and to integrate similar statements.
-That way the participants exchange objective facts (data), subjective statements (opinions) and questions, obtain a common understanding and a joined evaluation of the existing Information.
+That way, the participants exchange objective facts (data), subjective proposition (opinions), and questions, obtain a shared understanding, and a joined evaluation of the existing information.

 • Data

-Data consists of objectively comprehensive information that can be examined anytime and is relatively undoubted.
-Such information can be reports (e.g. status reports, investigations, and publications), historical or planned dates (e.g. project history, meetings, milestones) as well as generally admitted facts (e.g. definitions, regulations, common knowledge).
+Data consists of objectively comprehensive indications that can be examined anytime and is relatively undoubted.
+Such information can be reports (e.g., status reports, investigations, and publications), historical or planned dates (e.g., project history, meetings, milestones) as well as generally admitted facts (e.g., definitions, regulations, common knowledge).

 • Opinions

-Opinions cover all statements that are not objectively comprehensible, but the respective person consider them as true and/or relevant.
-They cover estimations (e.g. personal evaluations, findings, and consequences), myths (e.g. cause-effects, prejudices, assumptions) and positions (e.g. personal opinions, assumptions, views).
+Opinions cover all not objectively comprehensible statements, but they consider them valid and/or relevant.
+They cover estimations (e.g., personal evaluations, findings, and consequences), myths (e.g., cause-effects, prejudices, assumptions), and positions (e.g., opinions, assumptions, views).

 • Questions

-Questions are aspects that should be examined additionally (e.g. basic conditions, adjacent topics) that question the topic (open points) and/or express uncertainties of any kind (e.g. basic criticism, vague discomfort).
+Questions are aspects that should be examined additionally (e.g., basic conditions, adjacent topics) that question the topic (open points) and/or express uncertainties of any kind (e.g., essential criticism, vague discomfort).

-Externalizing the thoughts by all participants creates a common starting point in the beginning of a discussion.
+Externalizing the thoughts by all participants creates a common starting point at the beginning of a discussion.
 Everyone unveils the perspective of the other participants.
-In some cases, the point of views aligns to each other and potential differences are eliminated in this early phase.
-This facilitates an emotionless alignment of the initial situation (information exchange) separated from the following, self-interest driven debate.
+In some cases, the point of view aligns with each other, and potential differences are eliminated in this early phase.
+This facilitates an emotionless alignment of the initial situation (information exchange) separated from the self-interest-driven debate.

 Back to content